Community Development Policy

 Community Reinvestment Act

 In 2018, the Office of the Comptroller of the Currency (OCC) released an advance notice of proposed rulemaking (ANPR) detailing potential changes to the rules and regulations surrounding the law.
-LIIF submitted a comment letter to the OCC in November 2018 supporting efforts to modernize CRA, so long as any changes at least maintain and ideally expand investment in LMI communities and individuals.
-LIIF continues to monitor potential changes to CRA regulations and will submit comments in support of retaining a strong CRA regulatory regime.
+LIIF submitted a comment letter to the OCC in November 2018 articulating the importance of strong CRA regulations that build on the successes in the community development industry over the past few decades.